caleb-venner/aquarium-device-manager/README.md

 ## Requirements

 - a device with bluetooth LE support for sending the commands to the LED
 - [Python 3.10+](https://www.python.org/downloads/) with pip

 ## Using the CLI

+> NOTE: The CLI is now considered a legacy / diagnostic tool.
+It performs
+> direct BLE operations and is not required for normal operation of the
+> `chihiros-service` FastAPI backend + SPA.
+For day-to-day control prefer
+> running the service and using its REST/SPA interfaces.
+The CLI will
+> eventually become an API client or be deprecated.

 ```bash
 # setup the environment
 python -m venv venv